dfelinto/blender-manual/manual/movie_clip/tracking/clip/editing/track.rst

 however, disabled markers do not affect the averaging.

 Gaps in the original tracks will be linearly interpolated, to reduce result track jump.
-Note that this only applies to gaps "inbetween".
+Note that this only applies to gaps "in between".
 This means that if a track does not have markers in the beginning or end of it, there is nothing to interpolate with and the resulting track will jump.